 After the appeal, the clerk will write to you to inform you of the panel's decision.
-This will normally be within 5 school days of the appeal.
+This will normally be within 5 working days of the appeal.
+However in the summer term when multiple appeals take place this may take longer.